 For more concrete data, the authors draw on a survey in European countries that focused on how much independent mobility kids were given.
 For metrics like “Can children walk home from school alone?” independent mobility declined over the period 1990 to 2010.
 And this is Europe!
 The U.S. tends to be even more cautious.

 The authors seemingly worry here about both physical independence and free time.
-Kids are in school for more hours, and in extracurricular activities and homework for more hours.
+Kids are in school for more hours and involved in extracurricular activities and homework for more hours.
 Their time is more structured and less free.
-They also comment specifically on the loss of ability to engage in slightly risky activities (climbing a big tree, for example) out of the sight of adults.
+The authors also comment specifically on the loss of ability to engage in slightly risky activities (climbing a tree, for example) out of the sight of adults.

 It would be helpful to have even more precise data about this — and perhaps a better sense of when these changes really picked up — but it seems hard to argue with the conclusion that, relative to the 1980s, children have less physical freedom.